The Blanket Exercise...a history experience from the perspective of Indigenous People

 Blankets are a source of warmth and comfort.
 For a child, a special blanket can be a reminder of safety, comfort and protection.

 Historically, blankets were given as a gift, expressions of peace and friendship.
 Sadly, blankets were also used for destructive purposes.
-They were offered as gifts, infected with contagious diseases such as smallpox with the purpose of spreading the disease to annihilate large number of Indians.
+They were offered as gifts, infected with contagious diseases such as smallpox with the purpose of spreading the disease to annihilate large number of Indigenous.

 Who is it for?